25prabhu10/notes/docs/Concepts/AWS/AWS_Lambda.md

 - An IAM principal can access Lambda:
   - if the IAM policy attached to the principal authorizes it (e.g. user access)
   - OR if the resource-based policy authorizes (e.g. service access)
-- When an AWS service like Amazon S3 calls your Lambda function, the resource-based policy gives it access.
+- When an AWS service like Amazon S3 calls your Lambda function, the resource-based policy gives it access

 ## Lambda Environment Variables